 After the initial testing, we fine-tuned the experience and 3D design.
 We brought the 3D spaces into the Unreal game engine, incorporated environmental sounds and motions.
 Different videos were created as a mock-up of the experience and were shared with EsVedra for additional feedback.
 With all the feedback in hand, we made further technical refinements before passing the designs on to the development team.

 Following the XR design phase, I took on the role of lead product designer in the project.
-Given my experience in designing VR scenes, we seized the opportunity to enhance the overall user experience (UX) and user interface (UI), aiming for a consistent design language across the entire product.
-Our team persisted in refining the design, drawing insights from data gathered during the initial usability testing of the first UI prototype and incorporating feedback from our design review session.
+Given my experience in designing VR scenes, I worked with the team to polish the product’s end-to-end experience and establish a cohesive design language.
+We kept iterating, guided by insights from our first usability test and feedback from the design review.

 The initial menu UI (created by the previous design team)